 09 Apr Flower Pot Planting Ideas

-Today’s post is pure Spring inspiration.
-Flowers!
-I’m sharing the gorgeous planting art of one of my besties.
+Today’s post is pure Spring inspiration; Flower pot planting ideas just for you.
+I’m sharing the gorgeous flower art of one of my besties.
 Ruth is that girl you know, gloriously gifted with both sides of the brain; smarts and artistic chops.
 Not fair, right?
 But she is so kind and generous, you really can’t hold it against her.

 I’ve watched in wonder, year in and year out as she creates her colorful artwork in the soil.
 I love her unabashed use of hue and texture.
 At the peak of the summer, it’s such a treat to sit in her backyard and take it all in.